Toollabs/info/README.md

 ## Adding new members
 You are free to add everyone you trust to the groups you can add them to.
 If you are not 100% sure, create a new **administrator** group and invite them to this group.
 They will then be able to transfer their repos to Toollabs.

+## Should I push directly to someone's master branch?
+If you don't know them (or you know that they'll feel offended), better don't do this.
+Either create an own fork and a pull request from that fork or create a new feature-branch and a pull request from this branch.